TF9/DEC_HEX_BIN/README.md

 converter between decimal, hexadecimal binary numbers without limitation of length.

-All calculations are 'text-based' (calculate in writing)
+All calculations are 'text-based' (calculate in writing) and in unlimited length